cloud-gov/cg-site/content/docs/services/cdn-route.md

 - route: my.example.gov
 ```

-**2. Manually add the routes to your application.**
+Then deploy your application with your updated manifest.

+*Alternate option:* If you don't want to put this in your manifest, you can manually add the route to your application:

 ```sh
 cf map-route APPNAME my.example.gov
 ```

-### CDN Configuration Options
+### CDN configuration options

-[Forwarding cookies to your origin](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Cookies.html) can be disabled by setting the `cookies` parameter to `false`.
+If you don't want to [forward cookies to your origin](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Cookies.html), you can disable this by setting the `cookies` parameter to `false`.

 ```sh
 cf create-service cdn-route cdn-route my-cdn-route \